ZosBHAI/tech_notes/technical_notes/Coursera_Notes_Data_Modelling_PowerBI.md

     - this should align with business question you need to answer
     -  _Example of high granularity_: Customer purchase history with detailed transaction data, or sales data at the level of continents, countries, states, cities, and even individual stores.
 	- _Example of low granularity_: Monthly sales of a product category summarized only on a monthly basis, or the total sales of all the stores combined.
+	 - ### Questions to Identify Granularity
+		- **What is the primary objective of the analysis?**
+	    	- Are you identifying trends, understanding customer behavior, or evaluating product performance?

+		- **What specific questions need to be answered?**
+		  - For example: total sales for a month vs. sales for each transaction.

+		- **What level of detail is necessary?**
+		  - Do you need detailed transaction data or is aggregated data sufficient?

+		- **Who is the audience for the analysis?**
+		  - Management, stakeholders, or technical teams may need different levels of detail.

+		- **What data is available and how is it structured?**
+		  - Collected at a high level (e.g., monthly sales) or detailed (e.g., individual transactions)?

+		- **What are the challenges of using high granularity data?**
+		  - Consider processing speed, storage requirements, and analysis complexity.

+		- **How will granularity impact insights?**
+		  - Will more detail provide actionable insights or cause information overload?

+		- **Are there industry standards or benchmarks to consider?**
+		  - Some industries have standard practices for reporting and analysis.

 - **Schemas:**
 	- **Flat Schema**: Stores all attributes in a single table.
 Simple and easy to query but leads to redundancy, large datasets, and slower performance.
 Suitable only for small datasets.